20XX

 20XX is a platform game developed by American studio Batterystaple Games.
 The early access version was released for Microsoft Windows on Steam on October 12, 2016, and in full on August 16, 2017.
 PlayStation 4, Nintendo Switch, and Xbox One versions were released in July 2018.
 A sequel, 30XX, was released on Steam Early Access on February 17, 2021, and in full on August 9, 2023.

 Gameplay

 Inspired by Mega Man X, players must defeat enemies and complete difficult platforming challenges to finish a stage.
-In contrast to Mega Max X, stages are proceduraly generated based on level segments, or "chunks", and allow for both local and online co-op.
+In contrast to Mega Man X, stages are proceduraly generated based on level segments, or "chunks", and allow for both local and online co-op.
 Rather than giving several lives, the game has permadeath, but is a "roguelite" in that the player can use Soul Chips earned during the level to unlock new types of passive upgrades to buy, and gain upgrades for the next attempt of that particular run.

 During levels, players can use bolts gained as currency to buy passive upgrades or to restore health or energy in vending machines.
 They can find upgrades in treasure chests and other places.
-Upon beating a boss the player can choose between multiple rewards: the boss' power (granting them a new special ability), bolts, or a random passive upgrade.
+Upon beating a boss the player can choose between multiple rewards: the boss's power (granting them a new special ability), bolts, or a random passive upgrade.